To be a monastic is to live in virtue

 Give Through Paypal

-Paypal is the easiest and safest way to send money to India.
+Paypal is an easy and safe way to send money online

 Click the “Donate Button” below to give through Paypal